What else is there to eat?

 lambs from overeating.
-Orphan lambs can be successfully weaned at 6 weeks of age if they are consuming dry feed and drinking water.
+Orphan lambs can be successfully weaned at 6 weeks of age (even 30 days of age) if they are consuming dry feed and drinking water.
 They should weigh at least 25 to 30 pounds before being weaned.
 Young lambs, 1 to 2 weeks old, are often started on creep feed.